Browser Extension

 Clone the repository

-git clone https://github.com/kaimdt/kaimdt-converter cd kaimdt-converter/extension
+git clone https://github.com/kaimdt/kaimdt-converter cd kaimdt-converter/native-host-installer

 Run the installer

-The installer checks for FFmpeg and, if not found, offers to install it automatically or let you provide a custom binary path.
+The installer checks for FFmpeg and, if not found, offers to install it automatically or let you provide a custom path.

 Reload the extension